Gain Accounting Expertise With an Online B.B.A. Degree

 - Apply for a Sallie Mae loan.

 The B.B.A. in Accounting is offered through the ACBSP-accredited business school.
-Utica College is accredited by the Middle States Commission on Higher Education.
+Utica University (formerly Utica College) is accredited by the Middle States Commission on Higher Education.
 This accreditation affirms that you will experience an exceptional and rigorously evaluated online education as you pursue your degree.

 To apply to this program, you will need to: